LowTechCoder/rpi4-retroarch-guide/README.md

 Now you should be using XMB.
 Lets do some more things in Retroarch.

-This will make RetroArch start in fullscreen, and it also will set RetroArch in fullscreen right away.
-If you'd like to toggle fullscreen so you can see this document, press 'f' on the keyboard.

-> Settings(Gear Icon) > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]

 Hopefully your USB controller is mostly working, so you should be able to use that now, or you can continue using your keyboard to get around in XMB.

 If your controller isn't working go to: